wroughtec/map/README.md

 # YourWelcome Code Test

 This code test is two parts, and each should take roughly an hour/hour and a half.
 We are looking for clean code, in a readable format.
-Stlying is not expected but a bonus (and a little may be required for task 2).
+Stlying is not expected but a bonus (and a little may be required for task 2), and should not be inline.

 The code should be tested (task 1), and those tests should pass.